react-navigation/react-navigation.github.io/versioned_docs/version-5.x/drawer-navigator.md

 #### `headerShown`

 Whether to show or hide the header for the screen.
-The header is shown by default.
-Setting this to `false` hides the header.
+The header is not shown by default.
+Setting this to `true` shows the header.

 #### `headerTitle`